£1,500 loan

 There are several types of loan available if you need to borrow £1,500, including:

 - Personal loans – monthly repayments are usually fixed over a period of one to five years.
-These are unsecured loans, which means they’re not borrowed against an asset like your home.
+Personal loans are a type of unsecured loan where you don’t have to borrow against an asset such as your home.

-- Car loans – car finance comes in several guises, including an unsecured personal loan and a hire purchase loan, which is secured against the vehicle you’re buying.
+- Car loans – car finance can take several forms, including an unsecured personal loan and a hire purchase loan.
+Car loans are secured against the vehicle you’re buying.
+If you regularly miss payments and don't keep your car finance lender up to date, you could see your car repossessed.

 - Credit union loans – a credit union is a co-operative where members pool their savings to lend to one another.
-Eligibility criteria for this type of loan might involve living in a local area, working in a particular industry or belonging to the same church.
+Eligibility criteria for this type of loan might involve living in a local area, working in a particular industry or belonging to a particular church.
+And sometimes you may have to become a member and pay a membership fee.

 What is the interest rate on a £1,500 loan?

-The interest rate on a loan will usually be expressed as an annual percentage rate (APR).
+The interest rate on a personal loan is usually displayed as an annual percentage rate (APR).
 This shows the total cost of borrowing over a year as a percentage, including any fees.

 How much does a £1,500 loan cost?